-The Kinder Foundation Education Center (KFEC) Gallery presents exhibitions that showcase art created by students who have learned about and been inspired by art at the Museum.
+The Kinder Foundation Education Center Gallery presents exhibitions that showcase art created by students who have learned about and been inspired by art at the Museum.

 The gallery is located in the KFEC, on the lower level of the Caroline Wiess Law Building.

 On view July 5, 2014–January 11, 2015